dwyl/repo-badges/README.md

 Sign up at: https://nodesecurity.io/signup
 (_you need to use a "real" email address ...
 NSP will send you and alert if one of your projects has a security vulnerability so make sure it's
-an email address you check regularly or better one that you receive on your phone!_)
+an email address you check regularly or better, one that you receive on your phone!_)

 You will receive an email asking you to _verify_ the email address you used to sign up.
 Click on "Verify Account":